Welcome to the CFUW-Ottawa Interest Groups!

 Environment Action

-Please visit our website https://sites.google.com/view/environmentaction/events
+Please visit our website for more detail: https://sites.google.com/view/environmentaction/events

 Write to environment@cfuw-ottawa.org for more information

-Meetings are primarily the 2nd Monday of the month, from 1:30 - 3:00 PM, occasionally the 3rd Monday
+Meetings are usually the 3rd Monday of the month, from 1:30 - 3:00 p.m.

 Outdoor Fitness